Lewis's trilemma: Unsound logical form

 Another criticism raised is that Lewis is creating a false trilemma by insisting that only three options are possible.
-Craig Evans writes that the "liar, lunatic, Lord" trilemma "makes for good alliteration, maybe even good rhetoric, but it is faulty logic."
+Craig A. Evans writes that the "liar, lunatic, Lord" trilemma "makes for good alliteration, maybe even good rhetoric, but it is faulty logic".
 He proceeds to list several other alternatives: Jesus was Israel's messiah, simply a great prophet, or we do not really know who or what he was because the New Testament sources portray him inaccurately.
-Philosopher and theologian William Lane Craig also believes that the trilemma is an unsound argument for Christianity.
-Craig gives several other logically possible alternatives: Jesus' claims as to his divinity were merely good-faith mistakes resulting from his sincere efforts at reasoning, Jesus was deluded with respect to the specific issue of his own divinity while his faculties of moral reasoning remained intact, or Jesus did not understand the claims he made about himself as amounting to a claim to divinity.
+Philosopher and theologian William Lane Craig has also criticized the argument for its incompleteness, suggesting “legend” as a fourth alternative that could be added and excluded.
 Philosopher John Beversluis comments that Lewis "deprives his readers of numerous alternate interpretations of Jesus that carry with them no such odious implications".

-Peter Kreeft and Ronald Tacelli, SJ, both professors of philosophy at Boston College, have also expanded the argument into a tetralemma ("Lord, Liar, Lunatic or Legend") — or a pentalemma, accommodating the option that Jesus was a guru, who believed himself to be God in the sense that everything is divine.
+Paul E. Little, in his 1967 work Know Why You Believe, expanded the argument into a tetralemma ("Lord, Liar, Lunatic or Legend").
+This has also been done by Peter Kreeft and Ronald Tacelli, both Saint John's Seminary professors of philosophy at Boston College, who have also suggested a pentalemma, accommodating the option that Jesus was a guru, who believed himself to be God in the sense that everything is divine.

-Lewis own response to the possibility that the Gospels are Legends
+Lewis's response to the possibility that the Gospels are legends

-Justin Taylor points out that Lewis uses his own literary expertise In a 1950 essay, “What Are We to Make of Jesus?” to disagree with the possibility that the Gospels are legends.
-Justin Taylor quotes C.S.
-Lewis: "Now, as a literary historian, I am perfectly convinced that whatever else the Gospels are they are not legends.
+Lewis used his own literary expertise in a 1950 essay, "What Are We to Make of Jesus?", to disagree with the possibility that the Gospels are legends.
+There, Lewis writes:

+"Now, as a literary historian, I am perfectly convinced that whatever else the Gospels are they are not legends.
 I have read a great deal of legend and I am quite clear that they are not the same sort of thing.
 They are not artistic enough to be legends.
-From an imaginative point of view they are clumsy, they don’t work up to things properly.
+From an imaginative point of view they are clumsy, they don't work up to things properly.
 Most of the life of Jesus is totally unknown to us, as is the life of anyone else who lived at that time, and no people building up a legend would allow that to be so.
 Apart from bits of the Platonic dialogues, there is no conversation that I know of in ancient literature like the Fourth Gospel.
 There is nothing, even in modern literature, until about a hundred years ago when the realistic novel came into existence."

+Apologetic method

+Writing from a presuppositional perspective, Richard L. Pratt Jr. has criticized the trilemma as expanded by Paul E. Little ("Lord, Liar, Lunatic or Legend") as being too reliant on human reason: "Instead of insisting on the necessity of repentance and faith as the ground for true knowledge, Little acts as if the unbeliever needs merely to be logical about Jesus' claims in order to arrive at the truth."